 So deck your backyard with a good variety of bird feeders, baths and houses and watch the avian highway grow!

-The two outside feeders featured below are also fruit & jelly feeders, which Orioles love.
+The two outside nectar feeders featured below are fruit & jelly feeders as well, which Orioles love.

 They also feature built-in ant motes around

-the post of the hanger, which I encourage you to use.
+the post of the hanger.
 Add a few drops

 of oil to the water to keep the water from evaporating and it keeps the ants from crawling out too.
 The ants will not all go to waste either as even predominantly seed eating birds will have a few ants on the side to supplement their diet.